raisiglPeter/gameWeb/README.md

         - navbar
             - navbar-left = logo
             - navbar-right = hamburger and links
-                - note that in mobile left and right should be reversed, probably using flexbox
+                - note that in mobile left and right should be reversed
     - main
         - articles etc.
         - news